akashacms/pdf-document-construction-set/README.md

 * CSS stylesheets
 * Layout and Partial templates for custom formatting, using template engines like Nunjucks, Mustache, or EJS
 * Using PlantUML or Mermaid to support drawings
 * ???
-Using KaTeX to support equations
+Using KaTeX to support equations (NOT IMPLEMENTED YET)
-* ???
-Music
 * Using HighlightJS for styling code blocks
 * Custom HTML elements to bring in external data sources
 * Custom HTML/DOM processing